Loading

 • Higher minimum payout ($100) can delay earnings for smaller sites.

-• Strict policies and risk of banning (e.g., click fraud) may deter experimentation.
+• Strict policies and risk of banning (for example, click fraud) may deter experimentation.

 • Limited customization options for ad placement.